DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 For collective volume on Stoic ontology, ed.
 R. Salles

 ### 'Authorial self-references in Plato's dialogues'
-A final synoptic treatment of a motif I have hitherto studied only piecemeal
+Synoptic decoding of a motif I have hitherto studied only piecemeal

 __________________
 __________________
 ## *Books*

-### _Études de philosophie ancienne_
-Volume in the series᾽Tradition de la pensée classique', ed.
-M. Dixsaut and D. El Murr (Paris, Vrin).
-Twelve of my articles, translated into French,including a new one on Parmenides.

 ### _Studies in Greek Theology_
 For the CUP series 'Key Themes in Ancient Philosophy', ed.
 A.G.
 Long and V. Tsouna.
 Preliminary version in Chinese translation, published  Beijing, 2021.

 ### _The Arguments of Plato’s Phaedo_
-Synthesised out of my various past stidies bearing on this dialogue.
+Synthesised out of my past stidies bearing on this dialogue.